dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 The package is part of the private `pkgs/dartpad_preview` workspace and is not published to pub.dev.

-Projects live only in the browser's in-memory workspace.
-Reloading the page or choosing another sample creates a fresh workspace; there is currently no persistent project storage.

 ## What the frontend provides

 - A file tree and reusable editor tabs for Dart, YAML, Markdown, images, and